wavesjs/waves-lfo/README.md

 [http://wavesjs.github.io/waves-lfo](http://wavesjs.github.io/waves-lfo)

-_Note: in the documentation, all nodes in the `common` namespace are platform independent._
+_Note: in the documentation, all nodes in the `common` and `core` namespaces are platform independent._

 ## Usage